Two longstanding perceptions haunt the world of investment marketing:

 Their marketing content, however, can tell a different story.

-Heavy on corporate-speak, product push and generic market commentaries, it’s little wonder that much material fails to engage customers.
+Laced with jargon, product push and generic market commentaries, it’s little wonder that much material fails to engage customers.
 Content marketing, however, represents the ideal medium to create content that is focused and extremely valuable.

 Putnam Investments: Advisor Tech Tips